13 Best Cultural Shows in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 2. Highland Paradise

 Location: Transfers are included.
-Otherwise, you can self-drive to Maungaroa Drive, Arorangi (west side of Rarotonga).
+Alternatively, you can drive yourself to Maungaroa Drive, Arorangi (on the west side of Rarotonga).

 10 Best Cultural Shows in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com